Whangārei Heads lifeguards save seven swimmers in trouble at Ocean Beach - NZ Herald

 Patrol captain Josh Maxwell said the weekend's conditions at Ocean Beach had been "deceptively dangerous".

-"All of the people we rescued were just chilling out and then found themselves in trouble because a wave or two came through and suddenly they were out of their depth."
+"All the people we rescued were just chilling out and then found themselves in trouble because a wave or two came through.
+Suddenly they were out of their depth," he said.

-"The rips are real strong at the moment even if the swells don't look that big," he said.
+"The rips are real strong at the moment, even if the swells don't look that big."

 Maxwell was proud of the guards' actions.

-"It was pretty hectic and the whole team was pretty exhausted by the end of Sunday, to be honest, but they did such an awesome job and I'm so proud of them."
+"It was pretty hectic and the whole team was pretty exhausted by the end of Sunday, to be honest, but they did such an awesome job.
+I'm so proud of them."

 "For some, this was their first rescue that they've ever done in real life so that's pretty choice," he said.